-If you are the successful applicant for a position with the Department of Mines, Industry Regulation and Safety, you will be requested to provide a 100 point identification check and consent to undergo a National Police Check (NPC) prior to an offer of employment being made.
+If you are the successful applicant for a position with the Department of Mines, Industry Regulation and Safety, you will be requested to undergo a National Police Check (NPC) prior to an offer of employment being made.
 This requirement only applies if you are suitable and recommended for a position with the department, so it is not necessary to take any action at the application stage.
 There is no cost to you to undertake this check.

 A previous criminal conviction or pending charges will not necessarily preclude you from employment, however the relevance and seriousness of the offence will be taken into account in assessing your suitability for employment with the department.
 All applicants will be treated fairly, equitably and in accordance with the principles of natural justice.
 Any action taken will be documented in a transparent manner, which is capable of review.

 All National Police Checks and information regarding previous criminal convictions will be treated in the strictest confidence.